 Mesothelioma Stage 1 Diagnosis

 A stage 1 mesothelioma diagnosis is rare as most patients don’t see their doctor until symptoms have appeared or worsened.
-However, if you’re concerned about your symptoms and were exposed to asbestos decades ago, make sure to talk to your doctor.
+However, if you’re concerned about your symptoms and were exposed to asbestos decades ago, talk to your doctor.

-If a patient is experiencing mesothelioma symptoms like chest pain or coughing, doctors can order imaging tests to look for possible causes of the symptoms.
+If a patient is experiencing mesothelioma symptoms like chest pain or coughing, doctors can order imaging tests to look for possible causes.

 Imaging scans used to diagnose mesothelioma include: